 - Checking you’ve been paid correctly

 A Functional Skills Maths qualification or Maths GCSE grade A-C represents the level required.

 Some individuals may have specific communication needs that you will have to adapt to.
-For example they may need to see your face so that they can read your lips or require extra time to process information you give them.
+For example, they may need to see your face so that they can read your lips or require extra time to process the information that you give to them.
 This will be documented in their care plan.

 How to check your own level

 There are several ways that you can check your current level of literacy, numeracy and communication skills.

 If you have already achieved qualifications in Maths and English such as GCSE or Functional Skills, you should already be at the level required.